-Sample Social Media Posts
+Sample Social Media Content

-Throughout September VPRA will be posting Rail Safety content on social media (@VaPassengerRail).
-Follow us and share our posts or create your own using the sample content below and graphics available at the following link: Rail Safety Month Graphics
+Throughout the month of September VPRA will be posting Rail Safety content on social media (@VaPassengerRail).
+Follow us and share our posts or create your own using the sample content below and graphics available at the following link: Rail Safety Month Graphics.

 - Think you'll hear a train?
 Think again!
-A train may be large, but it can come up behind you at high speed and with hardly a sound until it's too late. #RailSafety - Think you'll hear a train?
+A train may be large, but it can come up behind you at high speed and with hardly a sound - until it's too late. #RailSafety

+- Think you'll hear a train?
 Think again!

+Several hundred tons of metal traveling

+at high speed would seem impossible to

+go unnoticed, but this false assumption

+claims hundreds of lives every year.

+Don't be the next statistic.

+#RailSafetyWeek

-Train tracks, weather, and surrounding terrain can muffle sounds, making several hundred tons of steel quiet-and potentially deadly. #RailSafety - Think you'll hear a train?
+- Think you'll hear a train?
 Think again!

-Modern railcars glide along the tracks with low friction, and crushed rock underneath the tracks helps diminish impact.
-You won't hear it or feel it until it's too late. #RailSafety - Think you'll hear a train?
+Train tracks, weather, and surrounding terrain can muffle sounds, making several hundred tons of steel quiet-and potentially deadly. #RailSafety

+- Think you'll hear a train?
 Think again!

-You may hear a train rumble by while standing on a station platform.
-But when a train is moving directly towards you, it's barely audible until it's too late. #RailSafety - Think you'll hear a train?
-Think again!
-Several hundred tons of metal traveling at high speed would seem impossible to go unnoticed, but this false assumption claims hundreds of lives every year.
-Don't be the next statistic. #RailSafetyWeek
+You may hear a train rumble by while

+standing on a station platform.
+But

+when a train is moving directly towards

+you, it's barely audible until it's too

+late. #RailSafety